AnyBody/tutorials/A_study_of_studies/intro.md

 In AnyBody, studies and operations are the mechanisms used to specify tasks to be performed on the model.
 Think of a study as a collector that brings together a model definition, the operations that execute the model, and the results to be analyzed afterwards.
-Operations, on the other hand, are the tasks performed on the model.
+Meaning, operations are the tasks performed on the model.
 They can be executed from the AnyBody interface, generating and storing output in the study based on the function of the specific operation.